Jordan Eberle: International play

 Following his NHL rookie season, Eberle joined the Canadian men's team for the second consecutive year for the 2011 IIHF World Championship in Slovakia.
 During the preliminary round, Eberle scored a goal in a contest against Switzerland to be named player of the game.
 In a game against the United States during the qualifying round, Eberle scored in a shootout, helping Canada to a 4–3 win, while also temporarily tying them for the lead in their pool.
 Canada went on to top their pool, but lost 2–1 in the quarter-final against Russia for the second consecutive year.
 Scoring four times over seven tournament games (no assists), Eberle tied for second in team goal-scoring, behind John Tavares.
+In 2012, The Sports Network named him the best Canadian World Junior player ever as he held the longest scoring streak in Team Canada history.